aderolaowaduge/gca-mini-photography-portfolio/README.md

 - Use at least 2 custom fonts from Google Fonts or `.ttf` files
 - Use a color palette generator like [Coolers](https://coolors.co/) to give your page a cohesive theme
 - Plug your Replit preview window URL into [WAVE](https://wave.webaim.org/) to check the accessibility.

-## LevelUp:
-- Use responsive units and the CSS clamp() function to size the text and images responsively
-- Add a hover transition to any element of your choosing